-The 2016 Iowa Seizure Smart Conference was at the Radisson Hotel and Conference Center in Coralville on November 5th!
 This is our annual statewide family & caregiver epilepsy education conference!
 We welcome all individuals who are interested in the research, treatments and resources related to epilepsy.
-Details about keynote speakers and presenters can still be seen here.
+For information on current and former Iowa Seizure Smart Conferences, click here.

 - Seizure Recognition & First Aid Certification for the General Public

 - Managing Students with Seizures: A Training for School Nurses

 - Seizure Training for School Personnel